Welcome to the Children's Surgery Center

-- The pre-op nurse will check your child’s vital signs (blood pressure, temperature, respiration rate, pulse, etc.) and do a physical assessment, and make the proper notations on the chart.
+- The pre-op nurse will check your child’s vital signs (blood pressure, temperature, respiration rate, pulse, etc.), do a physical assessment and make the proper notations on the chart.

 - The child life specialist will help prepare your child with procedural play exercises, to help him or her understand what will happen and make the process as positive as possible.

 - The pediatric anesthesiologist will discuss the anesthesia process with you and your child: What anesthesia will do, how it will be administered, and how long your child may be affected by it after the treatment.
 You’ll discuss the possible need for medication, or “happy juice,” to help your child to relax before the anesthesia is administered.
 The anesthesiologist will accompany your child into the operating room for the duration of their treatment.

 - The operating room nurse will introduce himself or herself and confirm surgery.

 - The surgeon will also introduce himself or herself and answer any questions you have about the surgery.

 The goal of the Child Life and Creative Arts Therapy Department is to help minimize the stress and anxiety of hospitalization and to strengthen the coping skills of the hospitalized child and the family, both before and after treatment.
 The Children’s Surgery Center has a child life specialist staffed solely to help your child throughout pre-op and then during recovery.
 For example, a child life specialist may use medical play puppets and actual medical equipment to explain the procedures and surgery that the child is about to undergo.
 This helps to provide understanding, reassurance and emotional support to the child as well as to the family.